matrix-org/matrix-spec-proposals/proposals/1695-message-edits.md

 both the fallback and representation.

 If the edit event's content is invalid, it is acceptable to display/keep the old event in place with a warning.

+User should be warned that editing an an

 Example
 -------